- Products: Diagnostic and reproductive tests, precision medicine.

 In addition to the possible unexpected cost, patients must go through their healthcare provider to get access to the test, as they are not available directly to the consumer.
 This can prove to be an obstacle to those who wish to take control of their health.

-An alternative such as SelfDecode delivers personalized, DNA-based recommendations on over 25 health topics without the need to contact a doctor.
+An alternative such as SelfDecode analyzes up to 83 million genetic variants to deliver DNA reports on many health topics without the need to contact a doctor.
+SelfDecode also offers personalized recommendations you can implement in your day-to-day life to help you reach optimal health.
 For healthcare providers, SelfDecode has a Professional Plan with unlimited DNA Wellness Report downloads and exclusive prices for DNA kits.